Topics covered: Cell Potentials and Free Energy

 You will see an explicit definition of the word overpotential given in my notes and in your book, but what overpotential is, in fact, a number.

 And it is the amount of voltage that is greater than this non-spontaneous cell potential that you have to apply in order for the reaction really to start kicking in and working.

-You would get a beautiful complete cycle, if you could do a good job of electrolyzing water into its components, H2 and O2.
+You would get a beautiful complete cycle, if you could do a good job of electrolyzing water into its components, H two and O two.

 And we would like to be able to do that using photochemistry.

 One possible way to get the positive holes in the electrons apart is to use h nu.
 A photon can impinge on a material and lead to the separation of charge in what is called a photovoltaic device.
 And, if you can interface a photovoltaic device to a couple of electrodes that have surfaces that are appropriate, chemically, for minimizing the overpotential, then you can use light coming in from the sun to make electrolysis of water happen to get hydrogen and oxygen from light that is coming in incident on the earth.
 And so, one thing that is currently ongoing research in a partnership at Caltech and MIT, and I am involved with this, this is Professor Nocera, here.
 And you will see this furry face walking around the hallways at MIT.